ESG investing trends: The rise of sustainability

-The trend for more sustainable investment is gaining momentum.
+The trend for more responsible investment is gaining momentum.

 Demand has grown significantly over the last five years resulting in huge growth in ESG assets under management – up 150% over the period.
 Interestingly, women appear to be at the vanguard of more mindful investing.
 Over half of advisers in our Financial Power of Women survey said that women tend to be more interested in investing responsibly than men.
 In a separate survey, advisers also identify younger clients as those driving demand1.

 You can find more about the growth of sustainable investing in our Adviser Guide.